izzergh/is/_posts/2023-05-31-overripe_plum.md

 > they collapse helpless from laughter, mimicking the way they imagine you must
 > look as you carry out some everyday bodily function.

-This latter passage includes the run-on aspect of the overripe peach post - it's part of a very long sentence, punctuated with semicolons and hyphens and parentheses and commas, which has an immersive effect, and lends itself to empathizing with the tourist subject.
+This latter passage includes the run-on aspect of the overripe plum post - it's part of a very long sentence, punctuated with semicolons and hyphens and parentheses and commas, which has an immersive effect, and lends itself to empathizing with the tourist subject.